A Day in the Life of a Lead-Generating Mompreneur

 5:00 PM – Evening Presence & Laundry Learning

 Dinner prep kicks off.
-The kids help toss veggies; my husband preheats the oven.
+The kids help toss (or drop) veggies; my husband preheats the oven.
 I sneak in one micro-task:

-At the table, we talk about shapes in our veggies (“Is this a star or a flower?”)—keeping my boys curious and me fully present.
+At the table, we talk about shapes in our veggies (“Is this a star or a flower?”)—keeping my youngest boy curious and me fully present.

-After bedtime stories and story-time cuddles, I settle at my desk for 15 minutes:
+After bedtime stories and story-time cuddles, I settle on the couch:

-• Check one metric: Accounts opened, call-booking link clicks, or email sign-ups.
+Check one metric: Accounts opened, Opulence booking link clicks, or email sign-ups.

 Then I close the laptop and—this is key—step away.